Missouri Counseling License Requirements

-- Missouri School Counselor Association (MSCA): Operating since 1948, this professional association supports the development of the profession through training opportunities, annual community projects, conferences, and professional recognition awards.
+- Missouri School Counselor Association (MSCA): A professional association that organizes training opportunities, annual community projects, conferences, and professional recognition awards.

 Frequently Asked Questions

 Can I complete a mental health counseling degree by distance education and become a licensed counselor in Missouri?

 What type of coursework should I take to become a mental health counselor in Missouri?

 You must have a graduate degree in counseling or a related field comprised of at least 48 semester hours to become a mental health counselor in Missouri.
-The degree must have at least three credits in 10 core areas: counseling theory, human growth and development, helping relationship, social and cultural foundations, career development, appraisal of individuals, group dynamics, research methods, professional orientation, and diagnosis.
+The degree must have at least three credits in 10 core areas: counseling theory, human growth and development, helping relationships, social and cultural foundations, career development, appraisal of individuals, group dynamics, research methods, professional orientation, and diagnosis.
 It must also include at least six credits of a supervised practicum or internship to gain practical experience.

 Do I need an education degree to become a school counselor?

 Missouri sets educational requirements for prospective school counselors at both the undergraduate and graduate levels.
 To become a school counselor, you must complete either an approved bachelor’s degree in education or an approved alternative state program leading to educator licensure.
-You must then complete a master’s degree, but this degree should be in school counseling or a related field, not in education.
+You must then complete a master’s degree in school counseling or a related field.
 A list of approved graduate degree programs is available online.

-Where are the highest concentration of counseling jobs in Missouri?
+Where are most counseling jobs located in Missouri?